Fractured Magic: Chapter Twenty-One

 “You’re going to have to,” Eresh said, checking his watch.
 “We have a meeting with the Magistrates to get to and you’re not invited.”

-“Tomorrow, perhaps?” he asked.
+“Tomorrow?” he asked.
 He was awarded with a brilliant smile from Eftychia.
-But he’d be foolish to go anywhere with an Enforcer alone, so he added, “Mr. Ochoa, Mr. Ranulf, would you like to join?”
+He’d be foolish to go anywhere with an Enforcer alone, so he added, “Mr. Ochoa, Mr. Ranulf, would you care to join?”

-“I’d be delighted,” Gareth said, making Leandros breathe a relieved sigh.
-If it was originally meant to be a trap, Eftychia wouldn’t try anything with the brother of a Magistrate present.
+“I’d be delighted,” Gareth said, making Leandros smile approvingly.
+If Eftychia had intended this to be a trap, she couldn’t try anything with the brother of a Magistrate present.

 Eresh shifted his weight from one foot to the other.
-“I’m not so sure.”
+“I’m really very busy.”

 “Do you not like mornings?”
 Eftychia asked.
 “Oh, let me think.
 What kind of animal doesn’t like mornings?”